indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 Activating a User Created Account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A user activates the account by using the link that
+A user activates his account by using the link that is sent in the
-is sent in an email after applying for a new account.
-If
+email he receives once he applied for a new account.
+The account must
-the account is not activated the user cannot log in.
+be activated, otherwise he won't be able to log in.

 --------------